Close

 This short course is run by the School's Cancer Survival Group.

-Net survival will be the main approach to analysis, with discussion of recent methodological developments.
+Net survival will be the main approach to analysis, with a discussion of recent methodological developments.
 The methodological concepts of cancer survival will be illustrated by public health and policy applications throughout the week.
 Results from recent survival studies will be presented and their interpretation discussed.

 Accreditation